CieranAlmond/policy-as-code/README.md

   input.acl == "public-read"
   message := "S3 buckets cannot be publicly readable (acl: public-read)" }

-📌 What this means:
-If the resource is an S3 bucket and it's set to public-read, then this rule will deny it and print a message.

-✅ 3. conftest.toml
+🔸 3.
+Create conftest.toml
-This tells Conftest where your policies live.
+In the root directory, create a file called:

+Copy
+Edit
+conftest.toml
+Paste this line:

 toml
 Copy
 Edit
 policy = "./policy"
-📌 Why: Makes it easier to run tests by telling Conftest where to find your Rego file.
+🔸 4.
+Commit All Files
+Make sure all files are saved and committed to your main branch.

-# 🔹 Step 3: Open in Codespaces
+💻 Step 3: Open in GitHub Codespaces
-🧾 What you're doing:
-Launching an online coding environment and installing the Conftest testing tool.

-👣 Steps:

-In your GitHub repo, click the green Code button
+In your repo, click the green Code button

-Choose Open with Codespaces → Create new codespace
+Select Open with Codespaces → Create new codespace

+Wait for the Codespace to launch

+📦 Install Conftest in the Terminal
-In the terminal at the bottom, paste these one at a time:
+Open the Terminal (top menu → Terminal → New Terminal) and paste the following commands one at a time:

 bash
 Copy
 Edit
 wget https://github.com/open-policy-agent/conftest/releases/download/v0.45.0/conftest_0.45.0_Linux_x86_64.tar.gz
+bash
+Copy
+Edit
 tar -xzf conftest_0.45.0_Linux_x86_64.tar.gz
+bash
+Copy
+Edit
 sudo mv conftest /usr/local/bin
-Run this to confirm it worked:
+✅ Confirm Conftest Installed
+Run this:

 bash
 Copy
 Edit
 conftest --version
-📌 Why:
-You need Conftest installed so you can test your security rule.
-The --version command checks if it installed correctly.
+If you see a version number like 0.45.0, you're good to go!

-# 🔹 Step 4: Test the Policy
+🧪 Step 4: Test the Policy
-🧾 What you're doing:
-Running your security rule against the fake input file.

-👣 Command to run:
+In the terminal, run:

 bash
 Copy
 Edit
 conftest test input.json --all-namespaces
-📌 What happens:
-Conftest looks at input.json, checks it against the rule in input.rego, and tells you if the input breaks the rule.

-✅ Expected output:
+You should see this output:

 pgsql
 Copy
 Edit
 FAIL - input.json - S3 buckets cannot be publicly readable (acl: public-read)
-🎉 What this means:
-It caught the bad config like we wanted — your policy is working!
+🎉 Success!
+Your policy is working.

+🎯 What You Did
+You just:

+✅ Wrote a security policy using Rego

+✅ Tested real-looking cloud config (input.json)

+✅ Got a pass/fail result using conftest